Run-Surge/Parallelization_Module/README.md

 # Parallelization Module 🚀

 The **Parallelization Module** is a robust Python toolkit designed to analyze, optimize, and parallelize Python code.
-It provides functionalities for constructing Data Dependency Graphs (DDGs), estimating memory usage, aggregating results from parallel computations, and generating large datasets for testing.
-This project is ideal for developers and data scientists aiming to enhance code efficiency and scalability.
+It provides functionalities for constructing Data Dependency Graphs (DDGs), estimating memory usage, scheduling splitted python scripts and data, and aggregating results from parallel computations.

 ---